jessbudd/portfolio-site/src/site/posts/the-year-i-became-conference-speaker-2.md

 <figcaption>Me, childishly excited by my rockstar mic</figcaption>
 </figure>

-People were asking me often in the lead up to this moment if I was nervous - and honestly, I wasn't anywhere near as nervous as I was expecting to be.
-Maybe it was because I kept telling myself nerves were just excitement, or I was keeping myself distracted, but I felt pretty good.
+People were often asking me in the lead up to this moment if I was nervous - and honestly, I wasn't anywhere near as nervous as I was expecting to be.
+Maybe it was because I kept telling myself nerves are just excitement, or I was keeping myself distracted, but I felt pretty good.

 As I waited backstage to be introduced, I did some [power posing](https://www.youtube.com/watch?v=C4ACeoqEjeA) and slow controlled breathing.
 I have no idea if these things really help, but figured it couldn't hurt.